prysmaticlabs/prysm/README.md

 ### Build via Bazel

-1. Ensure you are running the most recent version of Bazel by issuing the command:
+1. Open a terminal window.
+Ensure you are running the most recent version of Bazel by issuing the command:
 ```
 bazel version
 ```
 2. Clone this repository and enter the directory:
 ```
-sudo apt-get install git
 git clone https://github.com/prysmaticlabs/prysm
 cd prysm
 ```